KDE/sink/docs/storage.md

 ### Revisions
 Every operation (create/delete/modify), leads to a new revision.
 The revision is an ever increasing number for the complete store.

+Each entity is stored with a key consisting of its id and the revision.
+This way it is possible to lookup older revision.

+Removing an entity simply results in a new revision of the entitiy recording the removal.

+Secondary indexes always refer to the latest revision.

 #### Design Considerations
 By having one revision for the complete store instead of one per type, the change replay always works across all types.
 This is especially important in the write-back mechanism that replays the changes to the source.

+### Revision cleanup
+Because the store would grow infinitely, old revisions need to be removed.
+The resource maintains a "lower bound revision", which is the lowest revision of any change-replaying component (such as clients and write-back).
+For all lower revisions the cleanup will remove any revision that:

+* is a delete command (the revision is no longer existing)
+* has a newer revision for the same entity (the revision is outdated)

+By doing cleanups continously, we avoid keeping outdated data.

 ### BLOB properties
 Files are used to handle opaque large properties that should not end up in memory.
 BLOB properties are in their nature never queriable (extract parts of it to other properties if indexes are required).